-New Biodiversity plans and work programmes have been prepared to protect habitat, threatened and regionally distinctive species.
+New biodiversity plans and work programmes have been prepared to protect habitat, threatened and regionally distinctive species.
 Field work will be undertaken on these sites throughout summer.
-Staff continue to undertake ecological assessments to identify new Key Native Ecosystems (KNEs).
+We continued to undertake ecological assessments to identify new Key Native Ecosystems (KNEs).